gbtami/pychess-variants/static/docs/shinobi.md

 ![Wooden Horse](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Horse.png)

 The Wooden Horse (or Horse, for short) is like a Knight but can only move to the forward-most two spots.
 This is identical to the Knight in Shogi.
 One Horse starts in hand and can be thought of a droppable fork.
 Because it can't retreat, make sure the drop counts!
-The Knights that start on the board can exert similar pressure, but must be moved carefully because they cannot retreat.
+The Knights that start on the board can exert pressure similarly, but must be moved carefully because they cannot retreat.
 The Horse promotes to a Knight upon reaching the 7th or 8th rank; promotion is mandatory.
 The Horse is valued less than the typical minor Kingdom piece; however, it has hidden value in its ability to promote to a Knight.

 ### Monk (M)